leftbrainit/leftbra.in/src/pages/customers/brandme.md

 “The project went really well,” Celine says.
 “It was seamless, we never had any loss of efficiency.
 LeftBrain were super quick to respond to all the challenges, and were in constant contact with us finding ways to improve things.”

-## Rapid-response help desk and ongoing support

-Since the pandemic, BrandMe has kept a flexible working policy with many of their employees working from home on Mondays and Fridays.
-We continue to support the team with regular site visits, our rapid-response end user support and ongoing security monitoring.

 ::: component Testimonial
 ~~~
 size: "xl"